marchelo271/hello_microverse/readme.md

 Clone this repository to your desired folder:

 Install
-Install this project with visual studio code
+Install this project with:

 Usage
 To run the project, execute the following command:
- Ctrl+Mayus+D

 Run tests
 To run tests, run the following command:

- Ctrl+Mayus+D
+Deployment
+You can deploy this project using:

+(back to top)

 👥 Authors
 Mention all of the collaborators of this project.

-👤 Erick Peñaloza
+👤 Author1

 GitHub: @githubhandle
 Twitter: @twitterhandle
 LinkedIn: LinkedIn
+👤 Author2

+GitHub: @githubhandle
+Twitter: @twitterhandle
+LinkedIn: LinkedIn
+(back to top)

 🔭 Future Features

- [Welcome_page]
+Describe 1 - 3 features you will add to the project.

+ [new_feature_1]
+ [new_feature_2]
+ [new_feature_3]
+(back to top)

 🤝 Contributing
 Contributions, issues, and feature requests are welcome!

 Feel free to check the issues page.

+(back to top)

 ⭐️ Show your support
+Write a message to encourage readers to support your project

-If you like this project get it for free by sending a request to pull
+If you like this project...

+(back to top)

 🙏 Acknowledgments
+Give credit to everyone who inspired your codebase.

-I would like to thank to microverse for the opportunity of includes me in this project
+I would like to thank...

+(back to top)

 ❓ FAQ
 Add at least 2 questions new developers would ask when they decide to use your project.

-1¿ Is this project available or it is private?

-A.- It is public so you can clone the repository

-2 ¿Is this project to help me with linter setup

-Yes, linters are set up already in project hello-microverse
+[Question_1]

+[Answer_1]
+[Question_2]

+[Answer_2]
+(back to top)

 📝 License
 This project is MIT licensed.

+NOTE: we recommend using the MIT license - you can set it up quickly by using templates available on GitHub.
+You can also use any other license if you wish.